 - Public health services or benefits that are essential for either the personal safety of an individual student or for overall campus safety

-- Physical exams that require completion of a health questionnaire for participation in club sport athletics, clinical rotations, internships, employment physicals, PA Driver Licenses
+- Physical exams that require completion of a health questionnaire for participation in club sport athletics, clinical rotations, internships, employment physicals, PA driver's license physical

-Except for Medicare, certain other government-provided health insurance, and any accident/death insurance, Duquesne University Health Services will submit charges for eligible services, including charges for physician, mid-level practitioner and nurse visits, to students' health insurance plans.
+Duquesne University Health Services will submit payment for eligible services, including charges for physician, mid-level practitioner and nurse visits to students' health insurance plans.
 The services for which insurance is billed includes but is not limited to:

 - Evaluation and treatment of illness and or injury